Mino5531/Mino5531/README.md

 ### Hi there (〃▽〃)
-I'm currenly working on my own 2D mmorpg called magica online (๑˃ᴗ˂)ﻭ.
+I'm currently working on Easyroam at DFN (๑˃ᴗ˂)ﻭ.
-Just a little heads up.
-You might see in my stats that I worked on a lot of web stuff... that was for school. (っ´ω\`)ﾉ(╥ω╥)
 As you maybe could already tell i like anime and manga and stuff.
 I like cute stuff like this: (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧
 Programming wise i like C/C++, C# and sometimes Python.
 I'm interested in AI, Game Servers and MMOs.
 Uhm... yeah here are my Github stats (⁄ ⁄•⁄ω⁄•⁄ ⁄)